hallambaker/Mathematical-Mesh/Web/Reference/profile.md

 pin   Get a pin value to pre-authorize a connection
     /length   Length of PIN to generate in characters /expire   Expiry time in days (1d), hours (1, 1h) or minutes (10m).
+    /uri   Return a dynamic connection URI
-    /account   Account identifier (e.g. alice@example.com) or profile fingerprint /local   Local name for account (e.g. personal) /verbose   Verbose reports (default)
+    /account   Account identifier (e.g. alice@example.com) or profile fingerprint /local   Local name for account (e.g. personal) /sync   If true, attempt to synchronize the account to the service before operation /auto   If true, automatically approve pending requests with prior authorization.
+    /verbose   Verbose reports (default)
     /report   Report output (default)
     /json   Report output in JSON format